 Responsible for the overall core functions of the organization in order for it to achieve its long-term vision.
 Areas of focus include: strategy, finance, fundraising, education, member/volunteer involvement and social media impact.

-Fran’s unyielding concern and desire to bring awareness to the elephant-poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver.
+Fran’s unyielding concern and desire to bring awareness to the elephant-poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver BC.
 Its main goal is to help the long-term survival of the African and Asian elephant by means of conservation, education and action.